 “Take a break, Lorne.”
 The sound of a woman’s voice behind him gave him a start.
 He snapped to attention, his eyes once again focused and alert.
 He had been too engrossed in the darkness outside to see Fiona’s reflection in the window.
 She held a plate in one hand as she crossed the room and approached him.
 “Go sit down for a bit.
 At least eat this.
-Mario made it especially for us.”
+Mario made it specially for us.”

 “I’m good, Fee.
 Don’t you worry about me.
 I’m a tough old fart.”
 He moved away from the window and tried to look busy, finding himself rereading the alert message he had received from the rescue coordination center.
 Satellites had picked up Sam’s distress signal and forwarded her GPS coordinates to the message control center, who had then sent them onto the rescue coordination center.